 If you have the person’s business card, get it out, and circle the preferred communications method on the card, or add a note to the back of the card.

-5. Discover when you can get back in touch with them.
+5. Find out when you can expect to hear back from them.

 This is a very important question!
 The answer gives you permission to contact them if they miss their own deadline — and they usually do miss it.

 Their answer usually gives you both information and permission to stay in touch.
 So, ask this question: